1.6. Reviewing and harmonizing annotation labels

 Next, we'll generate a mapping file to make all annotations consistent

 across individuals.
-Although some (e.g. S1
+Although some (e.g. S1) are mapped

 automatically, we'll include the terms here for reference anyway; we